Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 • Star performers who stop waiting for their manager to invest in them.

-• Teams slowly unraveling because a supervisor would rather absorb the tension than address it.
+• Teams are slowly unraveling because a supervisor would rather absorb the tension than address it.

 • Discrimination complaints that trace back to an unconscious bias nobody wanted to name.

-• The burnout crisis created by managers who don’t understand sustainable workload management.
+• The employee burnout crisis is created by managers who don’t understand sustainable workload management.

 If you are an HR leader, you have become the cleanup crew for untrained supervisors.
-You field complaints and try to repair trust after it’s been damaged.
-You are the one who watches talented people leave because of poor management.
+Human Resource departments field complaints and try to repair trust after it’s been damaged.
+You watch talented people leave because of poor management.

 Supervisors are the Culture of your Organization

-Not the leadership team.
-Not your HR policies.
-Not your poster.
+Not the leadership team, your HR policies or printed communication tools.
 Culture is demonstrated by your supervisors who:

 • have daily conversations with employees.